spxy/clpc/README.md

     To resolve this issue, go to Apple menu > System Preferences > Security & Privacy > General and click `Open Anyway`.

- 3. Within Emacs, enter the following command to create a file, say, `~/hello.txt`:
+ 3. Within Emacs, enter the following command to open file, say, `~/hello.txt`:

     ```
-    C-x C-f ~/hello.txt
+    C-x C-f ~/hello.txt RET
     ```

+    A new buffer to edit `~/hello.txt` is created.
+If a file with that name exists on your file system, then it loads the content of the file into the buffer.

+    Note that in the Emacs world (and elsewhere too), we use the notation `C-` to denote we should press the <kbd>ctrl</kbd> and hold it while pressing the next key.
+For example, what is often denoted as <kbd>ctrl</kbd> + <kbd>x</kbd> is denoted as `C-x` here.

+    Similarly, `RET` denotes the <kbd>enter</kbd>/<kbd>return</kbd> key.

+    Another important thing to note is that when a command has two consecutive `C-` key sequences, you don't really have to press and hold the <kbd>ctrl</kbd> key twice.
+Instead, you can press and hold
+    <kbd>ctrl</kbd> key once at the beginning, then press the two other
+    keys, and then release the <kbd>ctrl</kbd> key.
+This shortcut is more convenient to work with.
+For example, for `C-x C-f`, you can press and hold <kbd>ctrl</kbd>, then press <kbd>x</kbd>, then press
+    <kbd>f</kbd>, and then release <kbd>ctrl</kbd>.
+In other words,
+    think of `C-x C-f` as `C-(x f)`.

-    This creates a buffer for the new file.
-Type some text into the buffer.
+ 4. Now type some text into the buffer.
 Type out at least 3-4 words.
 We will need it for the next two steps.

-    Note in the Emacs world (and elsewhere too), we use the notation `C-` to denote we should press the <kbd>ctrl</kbd> and hold it while pressing the next key.
-For example, what is often denoted as
-    <kbd>ctrl</kbd> + <kbd>x</kbd> is denoted as `C-x` here.

- 4. Move backward by one word with the following command:
+ 5. Move backward by one word with the following command:

     ```
     M-b
     ```

     The notation `M-` denotes pressing and holding the meta key.
 What's a meta key?
-It is usually the <kbd>option</kbd>/<kbd>alt</kbd>.
-The
-    <kbd>esc</kbd> key also works as the meta key but most people use
-    the <kbd>alt</kbd> or <kbd>option</kbd> key as the meta key.
+It is usually the <kbd>option</kbd>/<kbd>alt</kbd> key on the keyboard.
+The <kbd>esc</kbd> key also works as the meta key but most people use the <kbd>alt</kbd> or <kbd>option</kbd> key as the meta key.
 In case, you are having trouble with getting the
     <kbd>alt</kbd>/<kbd>option</kbd> key working with Emacs, read [this
     article](https://www.emacswiki.org/emacs/MetaKeyProblems).